February 18, 2020

 Learning management systems are a key component of every corporate learning and development roadmap.
 But contrary to popular opinion, an LMS is not a one size fits all proposition.

-User management is a key component is any LMS, and it can help simplify your role as a course administrator.
+User management is a key component is any LMS or content-management platform, and it can help simplify your role as a course administrator.

-Naturally, your business use cases will inform exactly what user management features are essential for you, but at a minimum, we would expect to see the following options available in a corporate LMS.
+Naturally, your business use cases will inform exactly what user management features are essential for you, but at a minimum, we would expect to see the following options available in a corporate learning platform.

-In the context of learning and development, an authoring tool commonly refers to software that helps to create eLearning and other digital content.
+In the context of learning and development, an authoring tool commonly refers to scorm compliant or custom elearning software that helps to create eLearning, learning courses, online-learning quizzes, and other w digital content.
 The main job of an authoring tool is to make developing content more efficient, and open up possibilities that would be unfeasible, or too time-consuming to develop without a dedicated tool.

 With the rise of cloud-based HTML5 authoring software, it’s now a prerequisite for any enterprise LMS to include some form on built-in content authoring tool, and these can range from very basic block type builders that can only use text and images, to fully integrated HTML and microlearning authoring tools that will negate the need for you to purchase a separate authoring solution.

-So it’s important to check that any LMS has an authoring component that suits the type of content that you want to create and helps you to create it quickly and easily.
+So it’s important to check that any LMS has elearning authoring tools that suit the type of content that you want to create and help you to create it quickly and easily.

 Some basic content types that you will probably use include: